IndomieGorengSatu/Mie/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## A steak pun is a rare medium well done.